 Payment Timing: Where Leagues Actually Lose Money

-The structure that works: require a non-refundable deposit at registration (25-50% of the total fee) and the remaining balance before the first game.
-No balance paid, no jersey issued.
-This sounds harsh until you try the alternative, which is chasing grown adults for money they already agreed to pay.
+The structure that works: require a meaningful deposit at registration (the exact amount varies by league but should be enough to demonstrate commitment and partially fund the rink deposit) and the remaining balance before the first game.
+No balance paid, no roster activation.
+This sounds harsh until you try the alternative, which is chasing adults for money they already agreed to pay.

 Payment plans can work, but only if you have automated collection software handling them -- league management software with built-in payment processing eliminates the part where you're personally texting someone about their overdue installment.
 Without automation, payment plans just turn you into a part-time debt collector with a whistle.